Articles on: iPadOS

 3. Turn off the Hover toggle.

-That's it!
-You should be able to annotate in Scriptation without further crashes.
+That's it — you should be able to annotate in Scriptation without further crashes.

 Can't find the Hover setting?